jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 ---
+#Pandoc: Putting You in Control
-Allie and Jenna’s Tool Tutorial for Pandoc
+by Allie Watson and Jenna Herdman
 ---

 #Introduction#